JUrban1115/Game_Of_Life/README.md

 Emergent Phenomena Simulator in VHDL using FPGA

-See file GameWriteUp.rtf for details.
+See file GameWriteUp.pdf for details.